-Australia for UNHCR values its reputation, we recognise that an effective complaints handling system will strengthen our administrative processes and become an integral element of a high-quality management system.
+Australia for UNHCR values its reputation and recognises that an effective complaints management system will strengthen our administrative processes.

-We are committed to responding to all feedback, in particular all complaints that we receive.
+We are committed to reviewing all feedback, including complaints.
 We believe that dealing appropriately with a complaint provides an opportunity for us to improve our practices and accountability, and will present opportunities to preserve and enhance our reputation and donor loyalty.

 The principles that the complaints process seeks to apply are: